Zong massacre: Representations in modern culture

 The Zong massacre has inspired several works of literature.
 Fred D'Aguiar's novel Feeding the Ghosts (1997) tells the story of an African who survives being thrown overboard from the Zong.
 In the novel, the journal of the slave—Mintah—is lost, unlike that of Granville Sharp.
 According to the cultural historian Anita Rupprecht, this signifies the silencing of African voices about the massacre.
 This event has also been the subject of numerous academic monographs, including Ian Baucom's landmark 2005 study Specters of the Atlantic: Finance Capital, Slavery, and the Philosophy of History."

-Margaret Busby's play An African Cargo, staged in 2007 by Nitro (Black Theatre Co-operative) at Greenwich Theatre and directed by Felix Cross, dealt with the massacre and the 1783 trials, making use of the original legal transcripts, with interspersed songs performed a cappella by the cast including "Steal Away".
+Margaret Busby's play An African Cargo, staged in 2007 by Nitro (Black Theatre Co-operative) at Greenwich Theatre and directed by Felix Cross, dealt with the massacre and the 1783 trials, making use of the original legal transcripts, interspersed with songs performed a cappella by the cast, including "Steal Away".

 M. NourbeSe Philip's 2008 book of poems Zong! is based on the events surrounding the massacre and uses the account of the King's Bench hearing as its primary material.
 Philip's text physically deconstructs the account as a method for undermining the document's authority.

 An episode of the television programme Garrow's Law (2010) is loosely based on the legal events arising from the massacre.
 The historical William Garrow did not take part in the case, and because the Zongs captain died shortly after arriving in Jamaica, his appearance in court for fraud is also fictional.

 In 2014–15, David Boxer, an artist from Jamaica, painted Passage: Flotsam and Jetsam III (Zong).

 A play developed by Giles Terera, titled The Meaning of Zong, also deals with the massacre and the 1783 trials.
 It was jointly commissioned by the Royal National Theatre and three regional theatres and was first staged at the Bristol Old Vic in April 2022.

 "The Ship They Called The Zong" is a short film that accompanies a 2020 poem of that name by Liam Doyle and features a number of paintings, photographs and wood cuttings representing various aspects of the Transatlantic slave trade.
 Some of them, such as the Turner painting and the wood cutting, depict the actual massacre itself.

 The Zong legal case is the main theme of the 2013 British period drama film Belle, directed by Amma Asante.

 In 2023, Amanda Gorman published the poem "These Means of Dying"—inspired by Philip's poem Zong! and also composed of words from the same court report—in a New York Times column op-ed about the Adriana disaster that left hundreds of migrants dead in the Mediterranean Sea.

-In 2025, Pulitzer Prize finalist and New York Times bestselling author of Cobalt Red Siddharth Kara published The Zorg: A Tale of Greed and Murder that Inspired the Abolition of Slavery, a narrative history of the incident that presents new information about who revealed crucial details about what happened on the ship.
+In 2025, Siddharth Kara published The Zorg: A Tale of Greed and Murder that Inspired the Abolition of Slavery, a narrative history of the incident that presents new information on who revealed crucial details about what happened on the ship.